Union Pacific In Utah, 1900-1996

-The American Freedom Train came to Salt Lake City from Billings, Mont., by way of Butte and UP's Montana Subdivision.
+The American Freedom Train came to Salt Lake City from Billings, Montana, by way of Butte and UP's Montana Subdivision.
 It was displayed in Salt Lake City (15th) and at Ogden (19th) before heading back north via UP to Boise, Idaho.
-(Wikipedia entry) (click here for an article from the local Ogden Standard Examiner newspaper, describing the train's stay in Ogden)

 The Post Office Annex , or Postal Annex Building, was renovated and became UP's South-Central District offices.